 Wrap Up

 Understanding cognitive load theory can drastically change the effectiveness of corporate IT training if it’s used throughout the instructional design process.
-By understanding the three types of cognitive load and the limitations of our working memory, technical training can be more effective, help employees do their job easier, and make them happier.
+By understanding the three types of cognitive load and the limitations of our working memory, technical training can be more effective, help employees do their jobs, and make them happier.
 The organization will ultimately benefit from these improved learning outcomes.